Safety guide

 Venue

-Prefer a clear public setting
+Prefer a simple public place

 For a first meeting, a public place that is easy to identify remains the healthiest default.